RECIPE: Pretzel Crusted Tuna For National Pretzel Day - The Nibble Webzine Of Food Adventures Recipe: Pretzel Crusted Tuna For National Pretzel Day

 [4] Dough for the original pretzels, called pretiola in Italian, were twisted to resemble a child’s arms folded in prayer (photo © Williams Sonoma).
 Here’s a recipe to bake your own soft pretzels.

-[5] Frying/sauté pans have straight sides that make liquids less likely to splash out (photo © Hiteclife).
+[5] Frying/sauté pans have straight sides that make liquids less likely to splash out.
+See more about the differene between frying pans and skillets below (photo © Hiteclife).

 [6] A skillet has sloping sides that are good for quick cooking techniques like stir-frying, where the ingredients need to be moved around continuously (photo © Michelangelo).